nvbach91/ops2x/README.md

 * you can use the search button to look for codes, existing codes are highlighted blue, and non-existing codes are highlighted green

 ### Checkout ###
-* you can manipulate the checkout by clicking on each item to change their name, price and quantity
+* you can change the registered items in the checkout by clicking on each item to change their name, price and quantity

 ### Quick Sale Buttons ###
-* go to settings quick sale buttons and set your quick sale tabs up
+* go to settings quick sale buttons and create or delete your quick sale tabs
-* each item is referenced from the catalog, so you must use items you have already created in the catalog
+* each quick sale item is referenced from the catalog, so you must use items you have already created in the catalog
 * you can have max 5 tabs

 ### Daily stats ###
 * this is not the best but you can see your daily sale takings aggregates

+### Warehouse management ###
+* this is still immature, only shows articles' balance in the warehouse

+### Customer display setup ###
+* the manual is on our development google drive

+### Thermal Receipt Printer setup ###
+* the manual is on our development google drive